-- ransmission of Orders cution of Orders Investment Advice and/or Portfolio Management

-Retail Client Professional Client Retail Client Professional Client

-Knowledge and Experience √ √

-Investment Objectives ✓ √

-Financial Situation ✓ √
+TABLE 3: SUMMARY OF SUITABILITY AND APPROPRIATENESS REQUIREMENTS Reception and Transmission of Orders and/or Execution of Orders Investment Advice and/or Portfolio Management Retail Client Professional Client Retail Client Professional Client Knowledge and Experience ~ ~ Investment Objectives $\checkmark$ ~ Financial Situation $\checkmark$ √ only for some Professional Clients (if applicable -for complex products)

-Financial Instruments are listed in Part A: Section 2.2.1 and their characteristics and associated risks are further described and summarised in "MiFID Information pack - Part 2" (Risk Disclosure - overview of the main characteristics and risks of financial instruments).
-Definitions as to Complex and non-Complex Financial Instruments are set out in Appendix III.
+Financial Instruments are listed in Part A: Section 2.2.1 and their characteristics and associated risks are further described and summarised in Part C. Definitions as to Complex and non-Complex Financial Instruments are set out in Appendix III.